LakshyaBatra04/EnCode-Deploy/README.md

-# Sergio - AI-Powered Real Estate Agent
+# Sergio - AI-Powered Sales Agent

 Sergio is an AI-powered, voice-enabled sales agent designed to assist users in real estate transactions.
 The system leverages advanced language models and speech-to-text (STT) and text-to-speech (TTS) technologies to create a conversational and interactive experience for potential buyers and sellers.